SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Explore_Intel®_Media_SDK_Samples.md

   This tool will capture the basic call information from Media SDK API functions.
 It will generate a full log of interaction between the application and the SDK library including per-frame processing.

   **Note:** We are not running this tool in the workshop.
-For more infromation please refer to the document (readme-mediasdk-tracer.rtf) to know the system requirements and limitations of the tool.
+For more infromation please refer to the readme-mediasdk-tracer document (C:\Program Files (x86)\IntelSWTools\Intel(R) Media SDK 2018 R2\Software Develoment kit\tools\) to know the system requirements and limitations of the tool.

 ## 2. MediaSDK System Analyzer: